 Did he who made the Lamb make thee?

-He also uses the phrase in his unfinished epic poem Vala or The four Zoas:
+Blake also used the phrase in his unfinished epic poem Vala or The four Zoas:

 I went not forth: I hid myself in black clouds of my wrath;